 When performed by our highly skilled surgeons, spinal decompression surgery changes lives.
-If you're experiencing symptoms like leg pain or arm pain, this surgery may help change your life too by helping you move comfortably again.
+If you're experiencing symptoms like leg or arm pain, this surgery may help change your life, too, by helping you move comfortably again.

 Spinal decompression surgery takes pressure off the spinal cord and/or nerves by increasing the size of the spinal canal.
 That pressure is often caused by a bone spur—or bony growth brought on by arthritis in the spine.
 It can also be caused by other spine problems, including a herniated disc and enlarged ligaments.

 Whatever its cause, this pressure can trigger pain, weakness, tingling and numbness in the arms, hands, legs and feet—depending on what area of the spine is affected.
 Bowel and bladder problems can also occur, though that’s rare.

 Our surgeons approach spinal decompression surgery conservatively and almost always advise it only when nonsurgical treatments are no longer effective.
 However, it may sometimes also be necessary if symptoms are severe or worsening dramatically.